 - Sociology 301 (Quantitative Methods).

 Keep the following guidelines in mind while planning a course of study.
-No more than two of the five courses can be disciplinary methods courses from outside the mathematics offerings.
-Furthermore, Mathematics 113 and Economics 200 may not both be counted toward the statistics minor.
+No more than two of the five courses can be disciplinary methods courses from outside the statistics offerings.
+Furthermore, Statistics 113 and Economics 200 may not both be counted toward the statistics minor.
 However, an independent study/honors project that involves substantial statistical analysis may also be used as one of the five units toward a statistics minor.

 You may also download and print out the Statistics minor worksheet to help plan your course of study.